You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Optimization of marketing & sales activity

-Being able to monitor sales activity in-depth will likewise create highly legible feedback on how to refine the sales process.
-You'll be able to see which sales reps are doing what, and what their results are like.
+Monitoring sales activity in depth will likewise create highly legible feedback on how to refine the sales process.
+You'll be able to see which sales reps are doing what and what their results are.
 This will help you manage tasks and delegate them accordingly.

 Data warehousing and data mining